DelFly: History

-The DelFly participated in the 2005, 2007, 2008, 2010 and 2013 editions of the Micro Air Vehicle Competitions and was the first vehicle to demonstrate fully autonomous indoor flight.
+The DelFly participated in the 2005, 2007, 2008, 2010 and 2013 editions of the Micro Air Vehicle Competitions and was the first vehicle to perform full autonomous indoor flight.

 The DelFly Explorer was created in 2013.
 It has a stereo vision system that allows autonomous obstacle avoidance even in unknown and unprepared environments.

 The DelFly Nimble, presented in 2018, is the first tailless DelFly.
 It is much more agile than earlier designs; it can hover and fly in any direction up until 7 m/s in forward flight.
 It has a relatively simple design and is based on commercially of the shelf components and 3D printed parts.

 In 2019, a technological spinoff of the Delft University of Technology Flapper Drones developing a commercial version of the DelFly Nimble was founded.

 Influence

 The DelFly is based on scaling relations for the aerodynamic design of flapping wings, which were discovered in the Dickinson lab at Caltech in collaboration with Wageningen University.
 Earlier research in the Dickinson lab also inspired The Robobee, both the Robobee and the DelFly design originated from research with robot models of flying insects.
 The DelFly influenced the TechJect Dragonfly UAV and FlyTech Dragonfly among many others refer to DelFly developments.